julytn/image-search-engine/README.md

 python clarifai_tag.py
 ```

-To search images from images.txt, go to [here](https://zoesong.herokuapp.com/search)
+To search images from images.txt, tag the images first (i.e. run the above Python command) then go to [here](https://zoesong.herokuapp.com/search)